kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 ```

 Variable names must be valid CEL names.
 What constitutes a
-valid CEL name can be found at CEL's [language definition](https://github.com/google/cel-spec/blob/master/doc/langdef.md#syntax) under `IDENT`.
+valid CEL name can be found at CEL[language definition](https://github.com/google/cel-spec/blob/master/doc/langdef.md#syntax)
-This validity is checked at write time.
+under `IDENT`.
+This validity is checked when the policy is being created or updated.

 For per-policy runtime cost limit purposes, variables count towards the runtime cost limit
 once per policy.
 The cost of each variable is computed when it is first evaluated in an
 expression, mirroring how the cost limit would be calculated if the variable's
 expression was embedded verbatim.
 If the runtime cost limit is exceeded in the
 process, then evaluation halts.
 No individual variable or expression will be listed as the
 cause in the resulting message.
-Whether or not the request actually fails depends on the failure policy,
+Whether the request actually fails depends on the failure policy,
 however.
 For subsequent uses, inclusion of the variable has zero effect on the runtime
 cost limit.
 If the variable evaluates to an array or some other iterable, and some expression
 iterates on it, that of course contributes to the cost limit, but simply including the variable does